MasterDevwi/Home-Assistant/Presence Lighting/README.md

 - **Turn-off** only fires if this light is currently **on**

 Leave empty to skip the state check.
 This is useful for rooms with multiple independent lights where the on/off logic is handled in custom actions or conditions.

+#### Disable for babysitter *(default: false)*

+When enabled, both the turn-on and turn-off branches are blocked if `input_boolean.suppress_automations_for_babysitter` is `on`.
+Use this for rooms where you want to completely disable automatic lighting when a babysitter is over.

+This is a **global condition** — it prevents both turn-on and turn-off actions from executing, leaving lights in whatever state the babysitter set them to manually.

 ---